f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

         "address": "10.1.1.8"
     },

-4. Open Visual Studio Code, then use the VS code REST client extension and authenticate to BIG-IQ (follow |location_link_vscode_restclient|).
+4. Open Visual Studio Code, then use the **Visual Studio code REST client extension** and authenticate to BIG-IQ (follow |location_link_vscode_restclient|).

-.. note:: Instead of using REST client extension, you can also use F5 vcode extension.
+.. note:: Instead of using the Visual Studio Code REST client extension, you can also use F5 vscode extension.
 See `Module 2 Lab 9`_ to see how to.

 .. _Module 2 Lab 9: ./lab9.html